swacksoc/discord-bots-session/README.md

   * Have this command also output an image representing the weather conditions
   * Reminder: Some cities share names with other cities in another country so don't forget to also take in a country or region, for example Manchester,UK or Birmingham,US
 * Now write a help function because you know you'll forget this nonsense!

+## Rules for having a bot on the swan_hack server

+For a list of rules your bot should follow please check the `#info` channel on the swan_hack server.

+## And for those who left their brain outside

+Feel free not to [build a bot in Java!](https://github.com/Javacord/Javacord)

+Although it is possible..

+..
+IMAGES .. maybe ..